bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 0: 00:47:35

-Coin join like for payments whereas the zero link currently does coin joins as I think I can
+Coin join like for payments whereas the Zerolink currently does coinjoins as I think I can

 Speaker 3: 00:47:42